cryostatio/cryostat-web/TESTING.md

 * [React Testing Library (RTL)](https://testing-library.com/docs/react-testing-library/intro/) is used to test the React components comprising Cryostat Web.
 It gives you the ability to render components into their [HTML Document Object Model (DOM)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) representation (i.e. what the user “sees” when they visit a webpage) and [query](https://testing-library.com/docs/queries/about/)/assert on the nodes and objects in the DOM.
 For example, a node could be a `<button />` element that we query for and perform assertions or actions (such as a “click”) on (i.e. what the user “does” when they interact with the Cryostat Web UI).

 * [Test Renderer](https://reactjs.org/docs/test-renderer.html) is used to render components into their React virtual DOM representation, a lightweight abstraction of the actual HTML DOM, consisting of pure Javascript.
 The render result is used to perform [snapshot testing](https://jestjs.io/docs/snapshot-testing).

+* [Selenium](https://www.selenium.dev/) is used to perform end-to-end testing of Cryostat Web.
+It allows you to automate browser actions such as clicking buttons and typing text into input fields.

 ## CONFIGURATION